 The Health Sciences Center (HSC) Health Lab (HL) provides students with state-of-the-art equipment and learning facilities.
-It is open Monday through Thursday from 8:00 AM - 5:00 PM and on Friday from 8:00 AM - 4:00 PM.
-Hours vary according to staff availability.
+It is open Monday through Friday from 8:00 AM - 4:00 PM.
+The office will be closed from 11:00 AM - 12:00 PM for lunch.
+Students will not be allowed to work in the HL without an instructor or HL staff present.